 In its multiple computer labs, Bellaire offers AP Computer Science A and AB, IB Computer Science, Web Technologies, and Digital and Interactive Media as a part of its career and technical education department.
 However, a technology credit is no longer required to graduate.

 Bellaire offers a number of different clubs and activities to its students.
 Some examples include Astronomy Club, Culinary Club, Jazz Club, Model United Nations, Mock Trial, National Honor Society, Quidditch Club, and Yoga Club.
 UIL activities include yearbook, theatre, cheerleading, debate, guitar, and newspaper.

 Bellaire has twelve UIL sports teams: football, baseball, softball, volleyball, and boys’ and girls’ basketball, wrestling, soccer, track, cross-country, tennis, golf, and swimming.
-Bellaire also fields boys' and girls' teams in one non-UIL sport, namely lacrosse.
-Athletic facilities include a gym, a baseball field and an outdoor track.
+Bellaire also fields boys’ and girls’ teams in one non-UIL sport: lacrosse.
+Athletic facilities include a gym, a baseball field, and an outdoor track.